Ex-McKinsey partner arrested for fraudulent invoices, expenses

 Arora also submitted fraudulent expenses to McKinsey, State Farm and other clients for domestic and international trips for himself, Sorensen and others to cities including Miami, Las Vegas, New York, Prague and London, the indictment said.

-In total, Arora obtained $400,000 in fraudulent expenses, which also covered personal hotel, meal and theater tickets in Chicago that he claimed were business expenses, the indictment said.
+Arora also fraudulently submitted expenses for personal hotel, meal and theater tickets to McKinsey and its clients while in Chicago, where he lived, claiming they were business expenses, the indictment said.

-McKinsey spokeswoman Rachel Grant said the firm discovered the situation in 2011, notified the client, “terminated the employee involved” and cooperated with authorities.
+McKinsey spokeswoman Rachel Grant said the firm discovered this situation in 2011, notified the client, “terminated the employee involved” and cooperated with authorities who investigated the case.

 State Farm spokesman Phil Supple said the insurer also cooperated with investigators.
 He said State Farm had not employed Sorensen in more than three years and had not had a contractual relationship with McKinsey since April 2012.